jphall663/awesome-machine-learning-interpretability/contributing.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md) under a [CC0 1.0 Universal License](LICENSE).
+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md) and under a [CC0 1.0 Universal License](LICENSE).
 By participating in this project you agree to abide by those terms.

 ## Table of Contents

 * [Adding to this list by pull request](#adding-to-this-list-by-pull-request)
 * [Updating your Pull Request](#updating-your-pull-request)

-## Adding to this list by pull request
+## Adding to This List by Pull Request

 Please ensure your pull request adheres to the following guidelines: